9 Best Intercom Alternatives for Customer Messaging in 2019: Drift, Crisp…

-5. Intercom is good for messaging, not for marketing automation
+5. Intercom is good for messaging, but not for marketing automation

-There is no link between each Email template.
-Each of them has its own targeting; you can’t trigger an email newsletter based on the open or click of another.
+- Each email template has its own targeting and you can’t trigger an email newsletter based on the open or click of another.

 - It takes them hours to reply to requests.